kesslermaximilian/loopia-dynamic-dns/README.md

 #### Step by step

-1. Clone the repo or get the script files to your hard drive in 2ome other way
+1. Clone the repo or get the script files to your hard drive in some other way
 2. Install pre-requisite packages locally or in your virtual environment

 ```python